junit-team/junit.contrib/README.md

 releases of JUnit.

 **PLEASE NOTE**: The classes that comprise this rendition of the JUnit theories runner are packaged as `org.junit.contrib.theories.*`, rather than `org.junit.experimental.theories.*`.
-Be careful not to intermix the two.
+Be mindful of which one you're using.

 ## Downloading